 Remember this will be your opportunity to tell us why you want to teach and why you want learn with us.
 Make it clear what your beliefs and aspirations are in the personal statement on the UCAS application and what experiences you have working with children and how this has impacted on you and your thinking.

-If you would like to come to visit Alfreton Nursery School at any time during your application you would be very welcome, please contact us on 01773 520031 or via firstname.lastname@example.org.
+If you would like to come to visit Alfreton Nursery School and/or David Nieper Academy at any time during your application you would be very welcome, please contact us on 01773 520031 or via email@example.com.
 If you require any further information prior to application, please do get in touch.
 We look forward to hearing from you.